petersonfs/petersonfs.github.io/_posts/2011-08-30-validate-xml-against-xsd-in-ruby.md

 categories: ruby
 permalink: validate-xml-against-xsd-in-ruby
 author: Peterson Santos
+headline: "Learn how to validate your XML against schema"
 ---

 I began this week to do a small project where one of its features is to validate a given xml against an schema.
 In the ruby ecosystem we have several options for working with xml, and i chose nokogiri, where he met my needs very well.